✔ No account fees or minimums ✔ Up to 4.20% APY

 2. Freezing Extra Food

-This can save a lot of dough and consolidate your food prep time, too.
-Take a few hours a week to cook foods that freeze and reheat well, such as lasagna, chili, soup, or pot pie.
-Bake and stash muffins and bread for weekday or game-day breakfasts.
+This can save a lot of money and consolidate your food prep time, too.
+Consider taking a few hours a week to cook foods that freeze and reheat well, such as lasagna, chili, soup, or pot pie.
+You might also bake and stash muffins and bread for weekday or game-day breakfasts.
 The homemade food you prepare is likely to be more wholesome (no preservatives) and less expensive than store-bought.

 To make freezing a breeze, make sure you have some containers and foil wrap on hand; then use masking tape or stickers to mark and date contents and reheating instructions.